justi-lai/CodeArch/README.md

 ### From VS Code Marketplace (Coming Soon)

-1. Search for "CodeScribe" in VS Code Extensions
+1. Search for "CodeArch" in VS Code Extensions
 2. Click Install

 ### From VSIX File